ebzzry/ebzzry.github.io/src/en/functionally-illiterate.md

 machines are already giving them what they believe they need?
 All that you’d be doing is being a middleman, which the student can bypass since they can talk directly to these systems.

-Interestingly, 99.99% of the people who talk about «Artificial Intelligence», including the ones that I know, don’t even have the slightest idea of what it is.
-I see them talk in conferences, symposiums, and seminars, but they’re all pretending to contribute something of value.
-They’re all just echoing what they read or watched, online.
-They get stumped when I ask them basic questions about CS.

 The entire field of Information Technology moves at a rapid pace.
 Your knowledge this month, may become obsolete next month.
 That is the reason why educators are